JonCat1/Jon-Catanzano---Sample/README.md

 The path parameter naming convention is described below:

 * ID ({id}) following a noun in the path always corresponds to the noun.
   For example,  /customers/{id}
   * customers is the noun.
   * {id} is the customer ID.
 * When the ID ({id}) doesn't correspond to the noun it is explicitly named.
   For example,  /carts/{customerId}/items
   * carts is the noun.
   * {customerId} is the customer ID.

 ## 3. API Reference

 ### 3.1 Catalog

-Catalog is not user specific.
+Catalog is not user-specific.
 All users (authenticated or unauthenticated) can view the available catalog of items.

 | Method | File | Operation |  Path |
 |-----------------------------------  | -------------    | ------  | ----------------------------------  |